Integrations//

 • Active Secret Detected - When a new active credential is found

-• Active Public Secret Detected - When an active credential is exposed in public repositories
+• Active Public Secret Detected - When active credentials are exposed in public repositories

-• Scan Source Verification Failed - When connection to a scan source fails
+• Scan Source Verification Failed - When a scan source fails to authenticate

-• Incident Created - When a new security incident is created
+• Incident Created - When a security incident is created in Cremit

 Verification